jeff-zou/flink-catalog-in-jdbc/README.md

 ### Instructions for use：

-After executing mvn package -DskipTests on the command line, import the generated package flink-catalog-in-jdbc-1.0.jar into flink lib, no other settings are required.
+After executing mvn package on the command line, import the generated package flink-catalog-in-jdbc-1.7.jar into flink(support flink 1.16) lib, no other settings are required.

 Development environment engineering direct reference: